 - 4 cups of cooking oil

-- In a marinating bowl, put the pieces of pork chops and rub them with 1 ½ teaspoon of salt and a half teaspoon of pepper (you can add some more of either depending on your taste).
+- In a marinating bowl, put in the pieces of pork chops and rub them with 1 ½ teaspoon of salt and a half teaspoon of pepper (you can add some more of either depending on your taste).

 - While you heat the fryer, take out a mixing bowl or a wide plate and mix the flour and cornstarch.
 You can also add ground black pepper for aroma and taste depending on how you prefer it.

-- Dredge the pork into the mixture of flour and then dip it into the bowl of beaten eggs.
+- Dredge the pork into the mixture of flour and then dip it into the bowl of eggs.